Naval Research Laboratory (NRL) Internship Program

 If you have any additional questions, please contact us.

-This is a fully funded internship program sponsored by the Naval Research Laboratory.
-Sponsorship covers the cost of the program, housing and a stipend of $8,500 for undergraduate students or $10,900 for graduate students.
+This is a funded internship program sponsored by the Naval Research Laboratory.
+For Summer 2018, sponsorship covers the cost of the program, and a stipend of $8,500 for undergraduate students or $10,900 for graduate students.
 If necessary, we will also arrange and provide roundtrip travel to Washington, D.C. (up to $700).
+Furnished summer housing can be provided at a reduced rate to students.

 Housing and Living

 You'll stay at a hotel in Old Town Alexandria, VA, a charming and historic neighborhood on the outskirts of Washington, D.C. along the Potomac River.
-You will get breakfast every day and dinner three nights a week, along with a shuttle to and from the NRL.
-Your room includes a fully stocked kitchen that you will share with another student intern.
+The hotel will offer breakfast every day and a light dinner three nights a week, and NRL will provide a shuttle to and from the laboratory for each workday.
+Your room includes a kitchen that is fully stocked with kitchenware like plates, silverware, and pots and pans.
+Typically, interns share the kitchen, a bathroom, and a common living space with another intern

 What to Pack